 - I will only accept these late for two days. - DO NOT ATTACH YOUR QUESTIONS.
-Just type them in the submission box.
-See the sample below. - If you do not phrase these as questions, we will still discuss the topic and I'll give you feedback, but you will not get credit for the Topic Questions assignment.
-(Read the readings I've provided about developing good questions) - Refer to your DAILY SCHEDULE for the due date and where to turn this in.
+Just type them in the email.
+See the sample below. - If you do not phrase these as questions, I will ask you to resubmit them as questions.
+The assignment will not be considered turned in until you send me your research questions.
+You will need to resubmit before the late period ends.
+(See the first bullet point for late timing.) - Due via email: Email them to me at kwood@epcc.edu

-Here's a sample:
+Here is a sample: